ULCompSoc/constitution/constitution.md

 7. Other Officers

+8. Advisors

-of whom the Chairperson, the Secretary and the Treasurer are Core Committee Positions and two of the officers holding a Core Committee Position shall be the Society's representatives on the Clubs' and Societies' Council ("**CSC**").
+of whom the President, the Secretary and the Treasurer are Core Committee Positions.

-**4.1.1 The Chairperson**
+**4.1.1 The President**

-The Chairperson's duties shall include the day-to-day management of the Society.
+The President's duties shall include the day-to-day management of the Society.

 #### 4.1.2 The Secretary